confluentinc/examples/ccloud/README.md

 * Generate a local configuration file with all above connection information, useful for other demos/automation

 To create the stack, it is one single command, see [instructions](ccloud-stack/README.md) for more info.

+# Confluent Quickstart

+See the [cp-quickstart](../cp-quickstart) for an automated version of the Confluent Platform Quickstart, but this one running in Confluent Cloud.

 # Cloud ETL